inkandswitch/inkling/README.md

 You can tap on some wires to *pause* them, temporarily breaking the equality constraint they represent.

+In ink mode, tap the pen to create a Lead (like the tip of a pencil).
+It's a special handle that leaves a trail of ink when it moves.
+You can erase the ink, or tap it in meta mode to add handles.

 When using Inkling on a desktop computer, you can press the Tab key to switch modes.

 You can also pseudo tap the bulb to cycle through color themes: